 My family is still at a size, where we have sufficient leftovers.
 I have three boys, one still only drinks baby milk.
 I only have one child who is a significant eater.
 There is no reason why I shouldn’t be doing this every night, packing healthy lunches for the next day.

 So, I hopped on the bandwagon and got an Instant Pot.
 I have been cooking all kinds of things in it.
 So far, pulled pork is my favorite thing.
 I will say, in the past, I never loved pulled pork.
 After making pulled pork in this pressure cooker, I don’t think that I will ever make it in my slow cooker again.

 Another thought.
-If you’re not a huge fan of pork, this recipe will work with chicken too.
-I used store bought sweet and sour sauce, but you can find homemade recipes online if you want to.
+If you’re not a massive fan of pork, this recipe will work with chicken too.
+I used store-bought sweet and sour sauce, but you can find homemade recipes online if you want to.